treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you do decide to contribute more after the sprints are over, **that in-person empathy can help you continue to empathize remotely as well**.

 Some other places you may want to use empathy: empathizing with users of your code/documentation/design (someone is going to use your work) and the other sprinters in the room with you.
-If there are other new sprinters around you, they might appreciate congratulate fellow sprinters after they get their code working.
+If there are other new sprinters around you, it is often nice to congratulate your fellow sprinters when they get their code working OR if they get a pull request successfully accepted.

 If you bring snacks, candy, donuts, or a small power strip to expand one power strip port into multiple, **your kindness might give you happy neighbors at the sprints**.

 ### Be kind to yourself

-Don't go into the sprints with a very specific thing that you absolutely must do: have a goal but **allow yourself change your goal** as you learn new information about your environment.
+Don't go into the sprints with a very specific thing that you absolutely must do: have a goal but **allow yourself to change your goal** as you learn new information about your environment.
 **Be flexible and be forgiving with yourself**.

-You're allowed to **switch projects** at any time and as often as you like.
+You're allowed to **switch projects** at any time and as often as you like and for any reason you like (i.e. the project is not as interesting as you hoped, the onboarding process is not as smooth as you expected, the project is not a good fit for you OR you feel uncomfortable with the rest of the team).
+If you need to switch projects, don't feel you need to offer elaborate explanations.
 You're allowed to **stop sprinting** at any time and **take a break**.
 You aren't obligated to follow through on a pull request you opened (it'd be lovely if you did, but you don't *have* to).